MattiasSelinEyevinn/PrivateAndroidClient3/README.md

-# AndroidClient library 3.0.0
+# AndroidClient library 3.1.0

-This is the first version.
+This is the second version.